|

 Unfortunately, this assumption is often

 flawed.
-Knowledge of the basic physiology
+Knowledge of the basic

-underlying the pressure/volume relationship
+physiology underlying the pressure/volume

-in the central circulation is required to
+relationship in the central circulation is

-accurately interpret central vascular
+required to accurately interpret central

-pressure data.
-Our basic assumption can be
+vascular pressure data.
+Our basic

-altered under three main circumstances:
+assumption can be altered under three main

 a.